frequently asked questions

 How did I get into coaching?

 I went into higher education to help others have similarly rewarding experiences and avoid some of the mistakes I'd made myself.
 I soon realised that I loved helping people to learn.
-I also realised that Oscar Wilde was at least half-right when he declared: nothing that is worth knowing can be taught.
-We learn by doing and by reflecting on that doing.
-Slideshows are no match for actual experience.
+But I also realised that Oscar Wilde was at least half-right when he declared that nothing worth knowing can be taught.
+Over time, I came to understand that my role wasn't to give answers - it was to create the conditions in which people could find out answers for themselves.
+At some point, I realised I was coaching.

 Why is coaching effective?